xavidop/alexa-nodejs-dynamo-local/README.md

   var local = process.env.DYNAMODB_LOCAL
   let persistenceAdapter;
-  //depending if we have enabled the local DynamoDB, we create de pertiance adapter with or without local client if(local === 'true'){
+  //depending if we have enabled the local DynamoDB, we create de persistence adapter with or without local client if(local === 'true'){
     let options = { port: 8000 }
     let dynamoDBClient = getLocalDynamoDBClient(options);